gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/accounts-users.md

 ## Stroom Users

-A user in Stroom is used for managing authorisation, i.e. permissions and group memberships.
+A {{< glossary "user" >}} in Stroom is used for managing authorisation, i.e. permissions and group memberships.
 It plays no part in authentication.
 A user has a unique identifier that is provided by the IDP (internal or 3rd party) to identify it.
 This ID is also the link it to the Stroom _Account_ in the case of the internal IDP or the identity on a 3rd party IDP.